Access denied - Are you sure?

 I want to know how Heine has

-xamox (not verified) — Sun, 23/03/2008 - 03:06I want to know how Heine has become such a security ninja.
+Submitted by xamox (not verified) on Sun, 2008/03/23 - 03:06I want to know how Heine has become such a security ninja.
 He seems to be the master at finding these security bugs.
 Props to you man.

 excellent